WikiEducationFoundation/WikiEduDashboard/docs/ubuntu_wsl_setup.md

 5. In Ubuntu terminal:
    1. `sudo usermod -a -G rvm $USER` where $User is your UNIX username (preferably restart your machine after this step)
    2. `rvm install 2.7.1`
-   3.  clone the WikiEduDashboard git repo and enter the directory
+   3. Clone the WikiEduDashboard git repo and enter the directory
-   4. In config folder -
+   4. In config folder:
-      1. Either save application.example.yml and database.example.yml as application.yml and database.yml, respectively, or
+       1. Either save `application.example.yml` and `database.example.yml` as `application.yml` and `database.yml`, respectively, or
-      2. Copy config/application.example.yml to config/application.yml and config/database.example.yml to config/database.yml using cp command.
+       2. Copy `application.example.yml` to `application.yml` and `database.example.yml` to `database.yml` using cp command.
    5. `bundle install`
    6. `yarn`
    7. `yarn build`